sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> See Exercise 3.31.~~
 - > We will explore applications of streams to signal processing in Section 3.5.3.
 - > We will discuss this point further at the end of Section 3.5.4.
-- > is can lead to serious inefficiency in recursive programs involving streams.
+- > we end up forcing the *same delayed object many times*. is can lead to serious inefficiency in recursive programs involving streams.
 (See Exercise 3.57.)
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.